There are different types of snakes in New Hampshire! They are quite distinctive and have evolved to fit into various environments and niches.

 New Hampshire is home to a large population of Common Garter snakes, which can be found in all parts of the state.

-It is possible to recognize members of these types of snakes in New Hampshire by the two to three yellow, green, or brown stripes that run the length of their bodies.
+Members of these types of snakes can be recognized in New Hampshire by the two to three yellow, green, or brown stripes that run the length of their bodies.

-You can come across them in various settings, including urban places, and they do not possess any venom thus, they do not pose much of a danger to people.
+You can encounter them in various settings, including urban places, and because they do not possess any venom, they do not pose much of a danger to people.

 They are also common in areas with dense vegetation, such as hillside forests and wetland areas.